alessandrosuarez/Thrive-in-the-City/README.md

 # Project Structure

-The project is organized into several directories and files:
+The project is organised into several directories and files:

 - `app.py`: The main Streamlit application script that can be launched with the command.
 - `data/`: This directory contains all the data used in the project.